Best Places To Go Kayaking in Ottawa

 Best Places to Kayak in Ottawa

 We hope this list gave you some jumping off points for the best spots to kayak in Ottawa.
 No matter if you are looking for a calm trip or an adrenaline-pumping adventure, Ottawa has several places for you to find it all.
 So, grab your gear, pack some lunch, and head out on the water for countless hours of enjoyment!
+Consider going over our Driftsun Rover Inflatable White-Water Kayak review, if you’re up to some tandem white-water action.

 After exploring the best places to kayak in Ottawa, check out other places in Ontario that offers some of the best spots to kayak.